 Copper alloy statuette of Horus the Child (also known as Harpocrates) represented walking wearing a crown with uraeus.
 On one side of the hand is a loop to which was attached a side-lock, denoting his youth.
 Eyes are inlaid with gold.
 His right forefinger is held up to his mouth.
-The feet rest on a rectangular pedestal inscribed in hieroglyphs with a dedication for Ankh-Ptah, son of Hor.
+The feet rest on a rectangular pedestal inscribed in hieroglyphs petitioning Horus the Child to grant life to Djed-ankh-ptah, son of Hor.
 Described by Professor Percy Newberry as being of a “very fine technique” and dating to Saite Period.